 Meghan seeks court ruling over 'serious breach' of privacy

+Meghan's latest attempt to protect her privacy laid bare more details of her fraught relationship with her estranged father, who claims he has been "vilified" as a dishonest publicity-seeker.

-The duchess, 39, is suing Associated Newspapers for invasion of privacy and copyright infringement over five February 2019 articles in the Mail on Sunday and on the MailOnline website that published portions of a handwritten letter to her father, Thomas Markle, after her marriage to Britain's Prince Harry in 2018.
+The former Meghan Markle, 39, is suing Associated Newspapers for invasion of privacy and copyright infringement over five February 2019 articles in the Mail on Sunday and on the MailOnline website that published portions of a handwritten letter to her father, Thomas Markle, after her marriage to Britain's Prince Harry in 2018.

 Associated Newspapers is contesting the claim, and a full trial is due to be held in the autumn at the High Court, in what would be one of London's highest-profile civil court showdowns for years.

-"At its heart it's a very straightforward case about the unlawful publication of a private letter," he said Tuesday at the start of a two-day hearing, held remotely because of coronavirus restrictions.
+"At its heart, it's a very straightforward case about the unlawful publication of a private letter," he said at the start of a two-day hearing, held remotely because of coronavirus restrictions.

-Rushbrooke said Meghan had every expectation that "a heartfelt plea from an anguished daughter to her father" would remain private.

 Lawyers for the duchess say Thomas Markle, a retired television cinematographer, caused anguish for Meghan and Harry before their May 2018 wedding by giving media interviews and posing for wedding-preparation shots taken by a paparazzi agency.
-In the end he did not attend the wedding ceremony after suffering a heart attack.
+In the end, he didn't attend the wedding ceremony after suffering a heart attack.

 Rushbrooke said Meghan's letter, sent in August 2018, was "a message of peace" whose aim was "to stop him talking to the press."

+He said the duchess took steps to ensure the five-page, 1,250-word letter wouldn't be intercepted, sending it by FedEx through her accountant to her father's home in Mexico.
+The letter implored Thomas Markle to stop speaking to the media, saying: "Your actions have broken my heart into a million pieces."

-The last sentences of the letter, read out in court, were: "I ask for nothing other than peace.
+The last sentences, read out in court, were: "I ask for nothing other than peace.
 And I wish the same for you."

-He said the duchess took steps to ensure the five-page, 1,250-word letter would not be intercepted, sending it by FedEx through her accountant to her father's home in Mexico.

-Lawyers for the publisher argue that Meghan likely knew the letter would one day be published.
-They also say she made personal information public by co-operating with the authors of a behind-the-scenes book about her and Harry, "Finding Freedom."
-She denies collaborating with the authors -- though she acknowledges allowing someone close to her to speak to them -- and the book is expected to feature prominently in the trial.
+Rushbrooke said the fact that the duchess is a public figure "does not reduce her expectation of privacy in relation to information of this kind."

+He said "the sad intricacies of a family relationship is not a matter of public interest."

 Meghan, an American actress and star of TV legal drama "Suits," married Harry, one of the grandsons of Queen Elizabeth II, in a lavish ceremony at Windsor Castle in May 2018.
 Their son, Archie, was born the following year.